 The CPD program does not mandate areas of study however, the members must meet the professional competence requirement that is a member shall sustain professional competence by keeping informed of, and complying with, developments in professional standards in all functions in which the member provides professional services or is relied upon because of the member’s calling.

-General competencies in which the CPA should be up-to-date may include but not limited to:
+General competencies in which the CPA should be up-to-date may include but are not limited to:

 Note: Members performing the role of an engagement practice leader responsible for audits of financial statements are required to complete an annual self-assessment and declaration that they have undertaken sufficient relevant CPD to develop and maintain professional competence as per IES 8.